pstfni/chopin/docs/index.md

-# Spotify Playlist Manager
+# Chopin

-Welcome to the spotify-builder documentation
+Welcome to the Chopin, the Spotify Playlist manager.

-### What is spotify-builder
+### What is Chopin ?

-A CLI to describe, compose, upload or classify playlists easily.
+A CLI to describe, compose, and goof around with playlists easily.

 ![](img/demo.gif)